rohitvdas/foodprint/README.md

 An Android app that gives you immediate feedback about how your food choices impact the environment.
-Developed for HackDuke 2016.
+Developed by Peter Ciporin, Rohit Das, Malcolm McDonald and Randolph Frank for HackDuke 2016.
+[Project link.](https://devpost.com/software/foodprint)